gonfva/gonfva.github.io/content/en/blog/2026-01-30-optimistic.md

 Gemini seems to be a bit mutilated, but it seems Google is trying and it might have passed its black nazi phase.

-And I love the motto for Grok "Truthful, curious and love humanity" even if I don't simpatyze with some of its sexualized shortcuts.
+And I love the motto for Grok "Truthful, curious and love humanity" even if I don't sympathize with some of its sexualized shortcuts.

 **SPOILER ALERT**: Don't watch the video if you haven't seen [person of interest](https://en.wikipedia.org/wiki/Person_of_Interest_(TV_series)).